STATEMENT ON PROPOSED MEDICARE PAYMENT CUTS TO 340B HOSPITALS IN 2022

-WASHINGTON, D.C.— The Centers for Medicare & Medicaid Services (CMS) today unveiled its proposed 2021 Medicare outpatient prospective payment system (OPPS) rule continuing and expanding cuts to many hospitals participating in the 340B drug pricing program.
+WASHINGTON, D.C.— The Centers for Medicare & Medicaid Services (CMS) today unveiled its proposed 2022 Medicare outpatient prospective payment system (OPPS) rule that would continue deep cuts to many hospitals participating in the 340B drug pricing program.
 The following statement is attributed to 340B Health President and CEO Maureen Testoni:

 Contact: Richard Sorian at email@example.com or 202-536-2285.